6360 Sunset Blvd. Los Angeles, CA 90028 | map |

 typically had 146 degrees of arc and (unlike the Dome's) did not have a

-consistent curvature -- they had a sharper radius in the center and got
+consistent curvature -- they had a sharper radius in the center, sometimes as small as 25', and got

 The L.A.
-Times ran a 2002 article "Big Screen Furor-Rama..." when the screen was scheduled to be replaced (again) in 2002 after a remodel.
+Times ran a February 2002 article "Big Screen Furor-Rama..." when the screen was scheduled to be replaced (again) after the remodel that also added the ArcLight multiplex.
 The Times also has a few comments

 about the article.
 Purists wanted a louvered screen again.
 Pacific